aobu/line-follower/README.md

   - Takes into account ambient IR light

 battery_monitor.ino:
-  - Check's the Arduno and Motor's 9V batteries for their voltage level and turns a Red LED on if they go below 3.7V
+  - Check's the Arduno and Motor's 9V batteries for their voltage level and turns a Red LED on if they go below 7.4 V